Free Online Wedding Dance Lessons

 The DIY Wedding Choreography.

-With a structured plan, the help of free online wedding dance lessons, and a positive attitude, it is possible to create your own bespoke wedding dance choreography.
-A choreography and dance that will be a memorable and enjoyable experience for you and your partner.
-Knowing that you created your own choreography will definitely add to that special moment on the dance floor.
+With a structured plan, the help of free online learning, and a positive attitude, it is possible to create your own bespoke choreographed dance.
+It will be a memorable and enjoyable experience for you and your partner.
+Knowing that you created your own choreography will definitely add to that special moment on the floor.

-This is what this article is all about, helping you create your own First Dance Choreography.
+This is what this article is all about, helping you create your own First Dance Choreography in the comfort of your home.
 It's not as hard as you may think.

 I propose to highlight each step for you and guide you through the process.

-Here is a demonstration of what is achievable with our free online wedding dance lessons.
-That's without any dance experience but with a little time.
+Here is a demonstration of what is achievable with our 10 free wedding dance lessons online.
+That's without any experience but with a little time and a thirst to learn to dance.

 Of course, you would only need to learn a few (3 would be good) of the dance patterns demonstrated here.
 Remember your choreography should be only 2 min 30 sec long.